garrandall/popular-music-data/tracks/every-woman-in-the-world-air-supply.md

 That's what you are
 So put your hand in mine and together
 We'll climb as high as the highest star
-I'm living a lifetime in ev'ry minute that we're together And I'm stayin' right here forever oh
+I'm living a lifetime in every minute that we're together And I'm stayin' right here forever oh